 Choosing the right photographer to capture those poignant moments is an important decision and it's crucial to find a pro who understands your vision for your wedding day and can document it with style.
-But you'll also want someone you trust and feel comfortable with, since he or she will be by your side the entire wedding day.
+But you'll also want someone you trust and feel comfortable with since he or she will be by your side the entire wedding day.

 To help you find the right person to entrust with this task, follow our guide to selecting the perfect wedding photographer.

-1. Book your venue first.
+Book your venue first.

-It's a smart idea to hire your photographer after you've secure your venue.
+It's a smart idea to hire your photographer after you've secured your venue.
 Aim to book his or her services about nine months before the wedding (or a year, if your photographer is in high demand).

-2. Hit up your social network for recommendations.
+Hit up your social network for recommendations.

-3. Figure out the style of photography you like.
+Figure out the style of photography you like.

-4. Interview the photographers.
+Interview the photographers.

 Most photographers will email you a link to their portfolio of images before your first meeting.
 Be sure the collection includes recent weddings he or she has shot from start to finish, not just a "best of" highlight reel from dozens of different weddings.
 This is a more accurate way to gauge the photographer's work.
 Also, ask if the photographer has shot at your venue and if so, request to see those photos.

-5. Discuss the fee.
+Discuss the fee.

 Some photographers' fees include everything including albums, prints, and high-resolution images (saved on a disc or thumb drive); others have a flat or hourly rate, then charge you à la carte for any pictures or albums you want.
 Many photographers offer a price list that details several different packages they offer at different price points.
 Make sure that you understand what's included.
 Ask how long the photographer will spend with you (seven to nine hours is ideal) and whether there will be a second shooter, as you'll get more detail shots this way.

-Lastly, also inquire about when you can expect to receive everything, from a sneak peek of images (some photographers can give you a handful within a few days) to prints (usually up to three months) to your album (up to a year).
+Also inquire about when you can expect to receive everything, from a sneak peek of images (some photographers can give you a handful within a few days) to prints (usually up to three months) to your album (up to a year).

-6. Go with your gut.
+Go with your gut.

 Once you've evaluated each photographer's work and fees, and narrowed down the options, it's time to make your decision.
 Don't forget that you'll be spending the entire wedding day with this person, so you want to make sure you feel completely comfortable with the photographer.
 Do you and your fiancé genuinely like this person?
 Do you feel like the three of you click?

-7. Schedule a test run.
+Schedule a test run.

-An engagement photo shoot is always a good idea—it's a great opportunity to get to know your photographer and begin to feel comfortable having your photo taken, especially if you or your groom are camera-shy.
+An engagement photoshoot is always a good idea—it's a great opportunity to get to know your photographer and begin to feel comfortable having your photo taken, especially if you or your groom are camera-shy.